llpeterson/e2e/rtp.md

 1981, experiments were under way to carry real-time traffic, such as digitized voice samples, over packet networks.
 We call an application "real-time" when it has strong requirements for the timely delivery of information.
-Internet telephony, or Voice over IP (VoIP), is a classic example of a real-time application, because you can't easily carry on a conversation with someone if it takes more than a fraction of a second to get a response.
+Voice over IP (VoIP), is a classic example of a real-time application, because you can't easily carry on a conversation with someone if it takes more than a fraction of a second to get a response.
 As we will see shortly, real-time applications place